F3real/F3real.github.io/content/implicit_dll_linking.md

 Authors: F3real
 Summary: How to implicitly link dll

-In windows we can link dlls in two different ways to our program, implicitly and explicitly.
+In windows, we can link dlls in two different ways to our program, implicitly and explicitly.

-In explicit linking, during runtime of our program, we make call to `LoadLibrary` or similar function to obtain module handle.
+In explicit linking, during runtime of our program, we make a call to `LoadLibrary` or similar function to obtain module handle.

-In implicit linking we link our program to `.lib` file and include headers containing declarations of exported data and functions.
+In implicit linking, we link our program to `.lib` file and include headers containing declarations of exported data and functions.

 Now interestingly Windows has two types of `.lib` files.
 Usually, they represent static libraries and linking them copies code stored in them to our executable.
-Second type of `.lib` files in Windows are import libraries which contain only stub code of dll functions and make our executable load required dll at startup.
+The second type of `.lib` files in Windows are import libraries that contain only stub code of dll functions and make our executable load required dll at startup.

 So how to create required import `.lib` file from dll?

-First we have to get list of exported functions from dll.
-For this we can use `dumpbin` utility included with visual studio.
+First, we have to get a list of exported functions from dll.
+For this, we can use `dumpbin` utility included with visual studio.
 In Visual Studio 2017 path to dumpbin is:
 ~~~text
 \Microsoft Visual Studio\2017\Community\VC\Tools\MSVC\14.13.26128\bin\Hostx64\x64\dumpbin.exe